NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Connect ReSOW data source to GIS programs

-Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geospatial operations/work-flows, so the option is also present to allow these users who are familiar with GIS programs/work-flows to import the ReSOW data directly into the program.
+Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geo-spatial operations/work-flows, so the option is also present to allow these users who are familiar with GIS programs/work-flows to import the ReSOW data directly into the program.
 This process is detailed below:

 #### QGIS